 Layers are containers to help you tell your story.
 For example you can use a heading layer to show the image caption, or show a button to direct the visitor to a specific page.
 You can also add extra images as layers for example to show a Facebook icon with a link on it.
 And there is a YouTube and Vimeo layer to display videos from these sites.
 And if you display a video, you can change the thumbnail type, and it will show a play icon.

 Slide switching can be horizontally or vertically, and you can set the main animation direction as well.
 Even the smallest animation gives a nice touch to the thumbnail slider.
 Smart Slider 3 offers lots of nice animations which play when the slides change.
 The most favored animation is the simple fade.
 This is the effect which doesn’t just animate the background images but the layers as well.
 The horizontal and vertical Main animation is often used, and these animations are highly touch friendly.
 While swiping on the screen, it’s possible to preview the nearby slides.
 Since they’re Main animations, they move the layers with the background image.
-At this slider 2 background animation changes which you can change at the background animation manager in the slider settings.

 You can see the arrows on the left and right side of the images, and thumbnails below them.
 You can use these controls to switch slides.
 The thumbnails shows a small preview of the actual slide.